-Students in Years 7-9 should expect to have two homework's per week for English, Maths, Science, and Modern Foreign Languages.
-In Computing, history, geography and RE homework will be set on a weekly basis.
-In the case of practical subjects such as technology, music, art and drama homework will be set as appropriate.
+Students in Years 7 and 8 should expect to have one homework per week for English, Maths, Science, and Modern Foreign Languages, History, geography and RE.
+In the case of practical subjects such as technology, computing, music, art and drama homework will be set as appropriate.
 There will be no homework set for PHSE or PE in KS3.